 Skip to main content

-Before it was Cupertino Square and long before redevelopment talks dominated the headlines, Vallco Fashion Park was quietly trying to hold on.
+Before redevelopment plans began to dominate local headlines, Vallco Fashion Park was already trying to hold on.

-Among the artifacts from this moment in time is a simple, utilitarian piece: the 2006 Vallco mall directory.
+Among the surviving artifacts from this transitional moment is a modest but revealing piece: the 2006 Vallco mall directory.

 An unfancy directory for an uncertain time